hnbui/goload/README.md

-# goload
+# GoLoad
-A simple download manager application utilizing Go's Pocketbase
+A simple download manager application utilizing Go and Pocketbase.
+Inspired by Pyload.